PolatBey/simple-backlink-checker-with-telegrambot/README.md

 #SETUP

-first uste the npm i code for terminal that code install the modules of need the start. after need to change / HERE_TELEGRAM_TOKEN and HERE_CHAT_ID
+first use the npm i code for terminal that code install the modules of need the start. after need to change / HERE_TELEGRAM_TOKEN and HERE_CHAT_ID